Parent Carer support

 As a parent carer, you are less like to see yourself as a carer.
 Health and social care professionals are also less likely to see you as carer.

-It is important to recognise yourself as a carer so that you can be given the support you need with:
+It is important, however, to recognise yourself as a carer so that you can be given the support you need.
+This may include:

 • practical help